 This 100.000 palm-tree garden is the closest you will be to an oasis without getting into the dessert.
 Unexpectedly, it still being water with a 12th century adobe pipe system.

 Located inside the Ali ben Youssef Mosque, this 14th century learning center was once the largest in North Africa.
 The patio is the most impressible part of the complex.
 Created and decorated with noble elements –wood, marble, stucco and tile- this madrasa is an extraordinary example of the Arab architecture.

 Mellah is the local name of the Jewish neighborhood.
 Before WWII there was a huge Jewish community in Marrakesh –almost 50.000 people-, but unfortunately they have to leave after France decided to apply the anti-Semitic law imposed by the Nazi.
 The houses with balconies and windows in this area contrast with the rest in the Medina.
 There is a Synagogue, a cemetery and a market to visit in the part of the city.

-Souqs is the name of the markets in Marrakesh.
+Souqs or Souks is the name of the markets in Marrakesh.
 They are the perfect place to buy local spices, fruit, carpets or souvenirs.

 Built in the 12th century, this mosque is the most famous building in Marrakesh.
 It 250-feet square-plan tower inspire the celebrated Giralda Tower in Seville.
 Make sure you go up all way to the platform in top of the tower to enjoy the city skyline.